wodby/docker4wordpress/README.md

 See the [image revision policy](https://github.com/wodby/images#image-revisions) for details.

+Test fixtures use `*_IMAGE_REVISION` environment variables for the image release suffix.

 ## Maintenance

 We regularly update images used in this stack and release them together,